Laiba-Asad/wazuh-deployment-lab/README.md

 ## Future Improvements

 - Create custom alert rules
 - Detect brute-force attacks
 - Monitor PowerShell activity
 - Perform incident analysis

 ---

+##  Conclusion

+This lab provides a foundational understanding of SIEM operations using Wazuh.
+It demonstrates how logs are collected, analyzed, and used for security monitoring—an essential skill for SOC analysts.

+---

-## 📎 Repository Structure
+##  Author

+**Laiba Asad**
+Cybersecurity Engineer